ARM-software/Arm-2D/documentation/introduction.md

 ### 3.6 Filters

-To be added in future versions.
+To be added in the future.